Martin-Hausleitner/etiketo/README.md

 # Etiketo
 Etiketo is a simple next.js webapp to create shipping labels for private persons.
 So you can quickly create a label for ebay kleinanzeigen Willhaben Shpock...

+## Features
+ - 🏡 Address autocomplete
+ - 🖨️ Print or Download the label
+ - 📥 Download the label
+ - 💾 Save receiver address

 ## Demo
 #### Online Demo
 coming soon

 #### Screenshots
 coming soon

 ## Install
 1. ✂️Clone the Repo